 Young Adult Support Group

 MSK’s Young Adult Support Group is an online support group for young adults (ages 21 to 39) who are getting treatment at MSK.
 A social worker leads discussions about the unique experiences of young adults with cancer.
-For more information or to register, visit www.mskcc.org/event/young-adult-support-group or email [email protected]
+Visit www.mskcc.org/event/young-adult-support-group to learn more or register.

 Resources for Life After Cancer (RLAC) program